Kfar Giladi: Economy

+The economy of Kfar Giladi is based on agriculture, a quarry, nurseries, an eyewear factory (Galilee Optics, which closed in 2005) and a hotel.
+The kibbutz grows apples and avocados, utilizing volunteers to help pick fruit during the harvest.
+Other crops include lychees, corn, cotton, wheat and potatoes.
+The kibbutz also raises chickens and dairy cows, and operates fish ponds.

 Archaeology

 Neolithic and Chalcolithic remains

 An archaeological site at Kfar Giladi was excavated in 1957 and 1962.
 It revealed remains four stages of occupation in different periods.
 An early Neolithic stage was suggested to date between 6400 and 5800 BC.
 Finds included Dark faced burnished ware with incisions and rope patterns.
 Flints included axes, adzes, arrowheads and denticulated sickle blade elements.
 Similar finds were located in a later neolithic stage including a female clay figurine dating between 5800 and 5400 BC.
 Two later periods of occupation were attributed to Chalcolithic occupations similar to Wadi Rabah.

 Another nearby Neolithic site was excavated in 1973.
 They found Byblos points and tips of Jericho points and Amuq points, polished cutting axes, chisels and fine-toothed sickles.
 Finds were similar to Tell Ramad.